francesco-innocenti/francesco-innocenti.github.io/_pages/ai-assistant.md

 author_profile: true
 ---

-I built a simple AI assistant that should be able to answer any questions about my professional experience.
+The following simple AI assistant should be able to answer any questions about my professional experience.
 Note that it can make mistakes or hallucinate facts, so please refer to my CV for fact-checking.